~ MELON Seed ~

 Like all rock melons, it does not come off the vine when ripe, but you can tell when it's ready by the sweet scent, from a distance of several feet!

 Order MePF - 14 seed £

 This is an heirloom early melon that was bred in 1905, which we have chosen for its excellent flavour when ripe.

 The melons are fairly small (about 1 lb) so that they ripen early, and are slightly ribbed with a netted skin.
 The succulent flesh is bright green and very juicy when ripe.

 Warning, sniffing the fruit may cause involuntary drooling. . .

 A specially early, medium sized melon (about 1 to 2 lb) bred for home gardeners in shorter-season areas.
 The fruit are oval, with orange flesh, and a slight netting on the skin.

 This melon was bred by the late Professor Elwyn Meader who dedicated much of his life to breeding really tasty varieties for home gardeners in places with shorter or cooler summers, so many of his varieties do really well in the UK.
 We have several of his other creations (such as Sweet Chocolate Pepper) in our seedbank and they always rank highest in our taste trials.

 Order MeSW- 14 seed £

 A new discovery for us, this traditional melon we recently got from Bulgaria was a real success in our 2013 trials.
-The plants were really happy and gew well in the polytunnel - look at the photo!
+The plants were really happy and gew well in our polytunnel.